-The per capita income in Charlton in 2018 was $42,727, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $170,908 for a family of four.
+The per capita income in Charlton in 2018 was $40,606, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $162,424 for a family of four.

 The people who call Charlton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlton include Irish, French, English, Polish, and Italian.
+Important ancestries of people in Charlton include Irish, French, Polish, Italian, and English.

 The most common language spoken in Charlton is English.
 Other important languages spoken here include Spanish and Portuguese.